2024 Microgrant Applications are now closed. Click here to stay tuned for updates on the second round in 2025 that will be focused on makers!

 - Based in Colorado

-- A current CGC Business Member or join now!
+- A current CGC Business Member or apply now!

 - Project proposal that demonstrates market connectivity with at least three partnerships along the grain supply chain and speaks to the longevity/sustainability of the proposed project

-- Submit completed application and survey by 5pm Friday September 27, 2024
+- Submit completed application by 5pm Friday September 27, 2024

 - Ability to create and implement a project budget that shows how the funds will be utilized and spent by December 6, 2024